kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 ...........................................

 As first example, we compute the transmission probability through a two-dimensional quantum wire.
-The wire is governed by the two-dimensional Schrödinger equation
+The wire is described by the two-dimensional Schrödinger equation

 .. math::